Apple's China success sets stage for iPhone 6, new products

-Strong sales of iPhones in China and emerging markets sets the stage for Apple Inc (AAPL.O) to reap even higher profits after it launches the next iPhone and other new products, analysts said.
+April 24 Strong sales of iPhones in China and emerging markets sets the stage for Apple Inc to reap even higher profits after it launches the next iPhone and other new products, analysts said.

 At least 15 brokerages raised their price targets on the stock by as much as $60 to a high of $700 after it reported bumper results.